 Cost and funding source assessment - The permittee shall estimate the cost for implementing its LPCP and describe known and anticipated funding mechanisms.
 The permittee shall describe the steps it will take to implement its funding plan.
-This may include but is not limited to conceptual development, outreach to affected parties, and development of legal authorities.
+This may include but is not limited to conceptual development, outreach to affected parties, and development of legal authorities

-Complete written LPCP - The permittee must complete the written LPCP 5 years after permit effective date.
+Complete written LPCP - The permittee must complete the written LPCP 4 years after permit effective date.
 The complete LPCP shall include item numbers 1-8 in Table F-7.
 The permittee shall make the LPCP available to the public for public comment during the LPCP development.
 EPA encourages the permittee to post the LPCP online to facilitate public involvement.
-The LPCP shall be updated as needed with an update 10 years after the permit effective date at a minimum to reflect changes in BMP implementation to support achievement of the phosphorus export milestones in Table F-7.
-The updated LPCP shall build upon the original LPCP and include additional or new BMPs the permittee will use to support the achievement of the milestones in Table F-7.
+The LPCP shall be updated as needed with an update 10 years after the permit effective date at a minimum to reflect changes in BMP implementation to support achievement of the phosphorus export milestones in Table F-7 The updated LPCP shall build upon the original LPCP and include additional or new BMPs the permittee will use to support the achievement of the milestones in Table F-7.

-Performance Evaluation - The permittee shall evaluate the effectiveness of the LPCP by tracking the phosphorus reductions achieved through implementation of structural and non-structural BMPs12 and tracking increases in phosphorus loading from the LPCP Area beginning six years after the effective date of the permit.
-Phosphorus reductions shall be calculated consistent with Attachment 2 (non-structural BMP performance), Attachment 3 (structural BMP performance) and Attachment 1 (reductions through land use change), to Appendix F for all BMPs implemented to date13.
-Phosphorus load increases resulting from development shall be calculated consistent with Attachment 1 to Appendix F. Phosphorus
+Performance Evaluation - The permittee shall evaluate the effectiveness of the LPCP by tracking the phosphorus reductions achieved through implementation of structural and non-structural BMPs19 and tracking increases in phosphorus loading from the LPCP Area beginning six years after the effective date of the permit.
+Phosphorus reductions shall be calculated consistent with Attachment 2 (nonstructural BMP performance), Attachment 3 (structural BMP performance) and Attachment 1 (reductions through land use change), to Appendix F for all BMPs implemented to date.20 Phosphorus load increases resulting from development shall be calculated consistent with Attachment 1 to Appendix F. Phosphorus loading increases and reductions in units of mass/yr shall be added or subtracted from the calculated Baseline Phosphorus Load to estimate the yearly phosphorous export rate from the LPCP Area in mass/yr.
+The permittee shall also include all information required in part II.2 of this Appendix in each performance evaluation.

-12 In meeting its phosphorus reduction requirements a permittee may quantify phosphorus reductions by actions undertaken by another entity, except where those actions are credited to MassDOT or another permittee identified in Appendix F Table F-7
+19 In meeting its phosphorus reduction requirements a permittee may quantify phosphorus reductions by actions undertaken by another entity, except where those actions are credited to MassDOT or another permittee identified in Appendix F Table F-7